-Waratah Plants (Telopea)
+Waratah Plants (Telopea Species)

-Waratahs are an iconic and revered Australian native plant with stunning red blooms, rich cultural significance and ecological importance.
 These native flowers belong to the Telopea genus with Telopea speciosissima, also known as the New South Wales Waratah, the most widely grown.

 Though the New South Wales Waratah takes centre stage, other equally attractive species like Telopea truncata and Telopea oreades from Tasmania and Victoria, and Telopea aspera from New South Wales grace gardens as well.

-The most distinctive feature of the Waratah is its large and striking flower head, which can measure up to 15cm in diameter.
 The flowers are also known for their longevity, as they can remain in bloom for weeks.
 These plants attract birds and can serve as impressive specimen plants or as bushy shrubs at the back of garden borders.
-Waratahs have adapted to Australia’s fire-prone landscapes, as woody swellings (lignotubers) at the base of the plant help them survive fires by allowing for regrowth after the flames have passed.

 Telopea speciosissima proudly holds the title of New South Wales’ floral emblem, signifying its cultural importance.
 Gardeners are drawn to its brilliant red blooms in spring, and its flowers make exquisite cut arrangements.
 These evergreen shrubs or small trees are native to southeastern Australia and especially prominent in New South Wales.